 Pre-implantation Genetic Diagnosis is a procedure used before embryo transfer to determine a specific genetic defect.
-A Day 3 embryo usually has 8 cells and one of these cells is extracted and examined for the specific defect.
+A Day 3 embryo usually has 8 cells, and one of these cells is extracted and examined for the specific defect.
 For instance, if both the parents are carriers for Cystic Fibrosis, then the child is at high risk for passing CF to their child.
-Through this diagnosis, it is possible to detect the embryo having the defect and thus only the embryos having normal cells can be transferred into the woman’s uterus.
+Through this diagnosis, it is possible to detect the embryo having the defect.
+Thus only the embryos having normal cells can be transferred into the woman’s uterus.

 Risks Involving IVF